 A job that requires:

-- Long hours in one position such as a carpenter kneeling
+- Long hours in one position, such as a kneeling to put down carpeting

 - Contact sports